NordicSemiconductor/pc-ble-driver/issues/Issues.md

 #### Timeout error related to the SEGGER J-Link firmware

-On macOS (OS X) there is a known issue with the SEGGER J-Link firmware (that runs on the Debug probe on the board) related to USB packet sizes.
+On macOS there is a known issue with the SEGGER J-Link firmware (that runs on the Debug probe on the board) related to USB packet sizes.
 This results in the timeout error `Failed to open nRF BLE Driver.
 Error code: 0x0D` when the serial port is attempted to be opened.

 There are two ways to solve this issue: